-Navigate to Inventory> Inventories. the mandatory fields on this screen are the Description (the name), the Organizational Unit, and the Inventory Type must be entered for each inventory.
+Navigate to Inventory > Inventories.
+There are three mandatory fields on this screen: the Description (the name), the Organizational Unit, and the Inventory Type, which must be entered for each inventory.

 The 4 Inventory Types